-If you are signed up to receive your 2022 tax notice via email and have not received it, please check your junk mail folder.
-We also suggest that you add “firstname.lastname@example.org” to your safe sender list.
+If you are signed up to receive your 2023 tax notice via email, we suggest that you add “firstname.lastname@example.org” to your safe sender list.

 how to pay your property taxes